Seeing the Brain Injury

 Ultrasound

 Ultrasound involves the use of sound waves to create a picture.
 There is no known risk.
 There is no radiation involved.
 They are used frequently for pregnancies.
-They can also be used to diagnose blockages, growths or other abnormalities and can be used to guide procedures inside the body.
-However they are not often used for brain injuries.
+Also they can be used to diagnose blockages, growths, or other abnormalities and can be used to guide procedures inside the body.
+However, they are not often used for brain injuries.

 Seeing Brain Injury-CTs

-These make use of a series of x-ray images involving electromagnetic radiation.
+These make use of a series of X-ray images involving electromagnetic radiation.
 CTs take the picture from different angles to give a cross-section or a “slice” of the body.
-They are the same as x-rays in that the dark/light colors are what differentiate the structures.
-They are used to diagnose fractures, cancers, blood clots, internal bleeding.
-If they are used with contrast, then they make that portion of the body more prominent.
-Like x-rays, this does involve exposure to radiation.
+They are the same as X-rays in that the dark/light colors are what differentiate the structures.
+They are used to diagnose fractures, cancers, blood clots, and internal bleeding.
+In addition if they are used with contrast, then they make that portion of the body more prominent.
+Like X-rays, this does involve exposure to radiation.
 These are most often used in the emergency room because they give a quick view of the brain.

 MRIs